fenago/machine-learning-for-finance/lab_guides/Lab_10.md

-### From probabilistic programming to deep probabilistic programming {#from-probabilistic-programming-to-deep-probabilistic-programming .title}
+### From probabilistic programming to deep probabilistic programming

 The Bayesian models that we\'ve developed so far are all quite shallow.